 Mindfulness group activities in nature offer a simple and effective way of creating enriching experiences in life.
 These outdoor exercises are also a great source of nurturing strong, caring groups that support each other in the time of need – just like a forest supports its individual trees.

 Many people have turned to mindfulness for calm and happiness in their lives, but a large number have tried and given up too soon.
-While it is true that mindfulness is an individual practice, it is easier to learn, practice, and grow when you take the journey with nature and a supportive, like-minded group of people.
+While it is true that mindfulness is an individual practice, it is easier to learn, practice, and grow when you take the journey with nature and a supportive, like-minded group.

 It’s because mindfulness not only allows us to create a deeper understanding of the Self, it is also about expanding the concept of Self to include others.
-Group mindfulness allows you to see your struggles with the mind, reflected in your peers.
+Group mindfulness allows us to observe our mind’s struggles reflected in our peers.
 You learn from those who are more advanced, and you support those who are just starting.

 Outdoor Mindfulness Activities for Groups